Athlete's Body Marks: How to Fade Friction Spots, Chafing Marks & Sports Scars

 Who Should Use This Approach

-This treatment and prevention routine is often a good option for athletes of all levels who have developed dark marks from friction, chafing, or equipment contact.
+This routine is often a gentle option for athletes of all levels who have dark marks from friction, chafing, or equipment contact.

-It's also helpful for anyone who exercises regularly and wants to prevent friction-related discoloration before it develops.
+It's also helpful for anyone who exercises regularly and wants to prevent friction-related discoloration.
+See our body care routine for even skin tone for the full approach.

 Who Should Avoid or Limit Use